 - Visitors who have a positive viral test for COVID-19, symptoms of COVID-19, or currently meet the criteria for quarantine (defined below), should not enter the facility.
 The need to quarantine is when you might have been exposed to the COVID-19 virus.
-Please see below for quarantine guidelines as they are different for fully vaccinated people and those NOT fully vaccinated.
-We will screen all who enter St. Anne Home for these visitation exclusions. - Hand hygiene (use of alcohol-based hand rub is preferred) - Face covering or mask (covering mouth and nose) and physical distancing at least six feet between persons, in accordance with CDC guidance - Instructional signage throughout the facility and proper visitor education on COVID-19 signs and symptoms, infection control precautions, other applicable facility practices (e.g., use of face covering or mask, specified entries, exits and routes to designated areas, hand hygiene) - Cleaning and disinfecting high-frequency touched surfaces in the facility often, and designated visitation areas after each visit - Appropriate staff use of Personal Protective Equipment (PPE) - Effective cohorting of residents (e.g., separate areas dedicated to COVID-19 care) - Resident and staff testing conducted as required by CMS and the Pennsylvania Department of Health.
+Please see below for quarantine guidelines as they are different for people up to date\ with all recommended COVID-19 vaccine doses and those NOT up to date\ with all recommended COVID-19 vaccine doses.
+We will screen all who enter St. Anne Home for these visitation exclusions.
+It is important to note that: you quarantine when you might have been exposed to the virus and may or may not have been infected and you isolate when you have been infected with the virus, even if you don't have symptoms.
+You can not enter our building if you need to isolate due to a positive COVID-19 test result. - Hand hygiene (use of alcohol-based hand rub is preferred) - Face covering or mask (covering mouth and nose) and physical distancing at least six feet between persons, in accordance with CDC guidance - Instructional signage throughout the facility and proper visitor education on COVID-19 signs and symptoms, infection control precautions, other applicable facility practices (e.g., use of face covering or mask, specified entries, exits and routes to designated areas, hand hygiene) - Cleaning and disinfecting high frequency touched surfaces in the facility often, and designated visitation areas after each visit - Appropriate staff use of Personal Protective Equipment (PPE) - Effective cohorting of residents (e.g., separate areas dedicated to COVID-19 care) - Resident and staff testing conducted as required by CMS and the Pennsylvania Department of Health.

 Per current CMS guidance visitation is now allowed for all residents at all times at St. Anne Home provided the above Core Principles of COVID-19 Infection Prevention are followed.
-If a resident's roommate is unvaccinated or immunocompromised (regardless of vaccination status), visits should NOT be conducted in the resident's room, if possible.
+If a resident's roommate is not up to date\ with all recommended COVID-19 vaccine doses or immunocompromised (regardless of vaccination status), visits should NOT be conducted in the resident's room, if possible.
 Before visiting a resident with a roommate, please see the Villa / Unit nurse to determine where the visit should take place.
 Thank you.